 When we first looked at the viability of our website.
-We decided to sell vintage jewellery as well as vintage buttons under our vintage accessories collection.
+We decided to sell vintage jewellery as well as vintage buttons under our superb and exclusive vintage accessories collection.

-In the first instance the small amount of vintage buttons we listed sold well, especially the metal buttons and children's buttons.
-So in the last few months, during our buying, we sourced more second hand buttons including several large tins and many smaller quantities.
+In the first instance the small number of vintage buttons we listed sold well, especially the metal buttons and children's buttons.
+So in the last few months, during our buying, we sourced more second-hand buttons including several large tins and many smaller quantities.

 In the last few weeks, with the growing numbers of buttons, I decided to sort and get ready for sale.